telerik/fiddler-jam-docs/get-started/get-started-extension.md

 ## Installing the Extension

-You'll first have to add the Fiddler Jam Chrome Extension.
+You'll first add the Fiddler Jam Chrome Extension.
 Before you start, make sure you are not browsing as a guest nor you're in the Incognito mode.

 1. Open the Google Chrome browser on your computer.
 1. Open the [**Chrome Web Store** page for Fiddler Jam](https://chrome.google.com/webstore/detail/fiddler-jam/fnkjlegmkbicdodlheligomlfbdblpfj).
 1. Click **Add to Chrome**.
 1. In the confirmation popup, click **Add extension**.

+After successfully installing the Extension, you can [change the site access and enable the Extension to work in the Incognito mode]({% slug fj-installation %}).

 ## Pinning the Extension